torvalds/linux/Documentation/core-api/genalloc.rst

-A call to gen_pool_add() will place the size bytes of memory starting at addr (in the kernel's virtual address space) into the given pool, once again using nid as the node ID for ancillary memory allocations.
+A call to gen_pool_add() will place the size bytes of memory starting at addr (in the kernel's virtual address space) into the given pool, once again using nid as the analde ID for ancillary memory allocations.
 The gen_pool_add_virt() variant associates an explicit physical address with the memory; this is only necessary if the pool will be used for DMA allocations.